-- 115. The site contains part of the monument DOW 021/027, noted from curving field boundaries in the 1930's OS map, and according to the HERoNI record it may not be an archaeological site.
-The application site also contains a building marked on the 1st Edition Ordnance Survey Map. - 116.
-Advice received from Historic Environment Division [monuments] confirms that the impacts of the proposal have been considered and no objection is raised subject to conditions for the agreement and implementation of a developer funded programme of archaeological works. - 117.
-The purpose of this programme of works is to identify and record any archaeological remains in advance of new construction, or to provide for their preservation in situ consistent with Policy HE4 of the draft Plan Strategy as modified.
+95. The site contains part of the monument DOW 021/027, noted from curving field boundaries in the 1930's OS map, and according to the HERoNI record it may not be an archaeological site.
+The application site also contains a building marked on the 1st Edition Ordnance Survey Map.

+- 96. Advice received from Historic Environment Division [Monuments] confirms that the impacts of the proposal have been considered and no objection is raised subject to conditions for the agreement and implementation of a developer funded programme of archaeological works. - 97.
+The purpose of this programme of works is to identify and record any archaeological remains in advance of new construction, or to provide for their preservation in situ consistent with Policy HE4 of the Plan Strategy. - 98.
+The advice of the consultee is accepted and it is not considered that the proposed development will result in the loss of a feature of built heritage.